 Leonardo’s Mona Lisa is one of the most famous paintings in the world.
-Today it is in the Louvre in Paris, but it was produced in Florence when Leonardo moved there to live from about 1500-1508.
-Mona Lisa looks directly out at us, the viewers, which was something unconventional for a woman in a portrait to do at this time.
+Today, it is in the Louvre in Paris, but it was produced in Florence when Leonardo moved there to live from about 1500-1508.
+Mona Lisa looks directly out at us, the viewers, which was something unconventional for a woman in a portrait to do at that time.

-Starry Night is one of the most recognized pieces of art in the world.
-That Starry Night resonates with so many people is a testament to how its beauty is timeless and universal.
+Starry Night is one of the most recognized art pieces in the world.
+Resonating with so many people around the world, it is a testament to its own originality which is timeless and universal.

 Vermeer's most well-known painting.
-It's anything but a masterpiece, yet a 'tronie' – a canvas of a nonexistent figure.
-Delineate a specific kind of character; for this situation a young lady in an outlandish dress, wearing an oriental turban and an unrealistically huge pearl in her ear.
+Delineates a young lady, looking at her observer, in a yellow-brown dress, wearing an oriental turban, and an unrealistically huge pearl in her ear.

-The Last Supper is a late fifteenth-century wall painting by Italian craftsman Leonardo da Vinci housed by the refectory of the Convent of Santa Maria Delle Grazie in Milan, Italy.
-It is one of the Western world's most unmistakable compositions.
+The Last Supper is a late fifteenth-century Christian painting done by the world renowned Italian artist Leonardo da Vinci.
+It's housed at the Convent of Santa Maria Delle Grazie in Milan, Italy.

-The Kiss is an oil painting, with included silver and gold leaf by the Austrian Symbolist painter Gustav Klimt, and was painted somewhere in the range of 1907 and 1908 during the tallness of Klimt's "Brilliant Period".
+The Kiss is a unique oil painting, which includes silver and gold leafs.
+It was painted between 1907 and 1908 during the time of Klimt's "Golden Period".

-Las Meninas is a 1656 painting in the Museo del Prado in Madrid, by Diego Velázquez, the main craftsman of the Spanish Golden Age.
-Its perplexing and baffling organization brings up issues about the real world and deception and makes a dubious connection between the watcher and the figures portrayed.
+Las Meninas is a 1656 painting currently displayed at the Museo del Prado in Madrid.
+Diego Velázquez, was one of the main artists of the Spanish Golden Age.

 American Gothic by Grant Wood

-American Gothic is a 1930 painting by Grant Wood in the gathering of the Art Institute of Chicago.
-Wood was motivated to paint what is currently known as the American Gothic House in Eldon, Iowa, alongside "the sort of individuals I liked should live in that house."
+American Gothic is a 1930 painting housed at the Art Institute of Chicago.
+Wood was motivated to paint what is currently known as the American Gothic House in Eldon, Iowa.

-A Sunday Afternoon on the Island of La Grande Jatte painted in 1884, is Georges Seurat's most renowned work.
-It is a main case of the pointillist system, executed on an enormous canvas.
-Seurat's arrangement incorporates various Parisians at a recreation center on the banks of the River Seine.
+A Sunday Afternoon on the Island of La Grande Jatte was painted in 1884, and is Georges Seurat's most renowned artwork.
+It brilliantly showcases the pointillist style.
+Seurat's composition incorporates various Parisians at a park center on the banks of the River Seine.

 Guernica by Pablo Picasso

-Local army Company of District II under the Command of Captain Frans Banninck Cocq, otherwise called The Shooting Company of Frans Banning Cocq and Willem van Ruytenburch, however usually alluded to as The Night Watch, is a 1642 painting by Rembrandt van Rijn.
+Local army Company of District II, under the Command of Captain Frans Banninck Cocq, otherwise called The Shooting Company of Frans Banning Cocq and Willem van Ruytenburch, is captured in The Night Watch.

-Bistro Terrace at Night is an 1888 oil painting by the Dutch craftsman Vincent van Gogh.
-It is otherwise called The Cafe Terrace on the Place du Forum, and, when originally displayed in 1891, was entitled Coffeehouse, at night.
-Van Gogh painted Café Terrace at Night in Arles, France, in mid-September 1888.
+Café Terrace at Night is an 1888 oil painting by the famous Dutch artists Vincent van Gogh.
+It's often called, The Cafe Terrace on the Place du Forum.
+Furthermore, when it was originally displayed in 1891, it was titled Coffeehouse at Night.
+Van Gogh painted Café Terrace at night in Arles, France.

-The Gray and Black No.1, best known under its everyday name Whistler's Mother, is a sketch in oils on canvas made by the American-conceived painter James McNeill Whistler in 1871.
-The subject of the depiction is Whistler's mom, Anna McNeill Whistler.
+The Gray and Black No.1, best known under the title of Whistler's Mother, is an oils on canvas painting created by the famous American painter James McNeill Whistler in 1871.
+The subject of the work is Whistler's mom, Anna McNeill Whistler.

-Impression, Sunrise is a sketch by Claude Monet previously appeared at what might end up known as the "Display of the Impressionists" in Paris on April 1874.
-The depiction is credited with moving the name of the Impressionist development.
-Impression, Sunrise delineates the port of Le Havre, Monet's main residence.
+Impression, Sunrise first appeared at what might be considered the first impressionism showcasing, known as the "Display of the Impressionists" in Paris on April 1874.
+Impression, Sunrise delineates the port of Le Havre, close to Monet's main residency.

 Le Déjeuner sur l'herbe – initially titled Le Bain – is an enormous oil on canvas painting by Édouard Manet made in 1862 and 1863.
 It delineates a female bare and a sparsely dressed female bather on a cookout with two completely dressed men in a provincial setting.